osiam/server/registration-module/README.md

 # Deployment and configuration

+## Preconditions
+This module needs a pre-installed mail server on the current System.
+The configuration is up to the operator, apart from the important parts for this module.
+These are the SMTP-port and the hostname.
+More information on the configuration in the following chapters.

 ## The operating system
 We recommend to choose the latest OSIAM release version.
  * Release Repository: http://maven-repo.evolvis.org/releases/org/osiam/